lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 * Xamarin.Mac

 .. note:: The default build targets desktop profiles only.
 Customers who need to target iOS and Android can request mobile builds via customer support free of charge.

+For the upcoming 2.0 release, the supported platforms are,

+* .NET Framework 4.5.2 and above
+* Other platforms that are compliant to .NET Standard 2.0

+More information about .NET Standard 2.0 can be found from `Microsoft <https://docs.microsoft.com/en-us/dotnet/standard/net-standard>`_ .

 Complete Sample Project
 -----------------------